devsilvar/frontend-pratice3-vs2/README.md

 ### What I learned

-well i still have to refactor these code since they are not resusable so i am working on that, but for now. i learned how to carry out some actions before a click result is executed
+well i have refactored these code they are not resusable and working perfectly

 How to load html codes from javascript

 ### Continued development
-i will look for ways to redice the code to improve the perfromance of the page, but then it works very fine on all screen size
+- i will look for ways to add more action to the card
-Refactoring is in porgress and will be updated soon
+- For now the perfromance is on par

 ### Useful resources

 - [Bro Code Youtube chnannel] - This helped me set timeout before executing a click action using his tutorial
 - i was able to correct the mistakes while making the codes shorter and faster
+- Freecodecamp
+- Frontend Mentor

 ## Author